cmdoret/chalcid_comparative_analysis/README.md

 - loc_store: This file is used to speed up the program.
 It stores each location and its details only once locally.
 This is used to reduce the number of requests sent to the Nominatim servers (only once for each unique location).

 Note the program relies on the HTML structure of the website and therefore may need to be tweaked in case the website architecture has changed.
 Output may also differ as the database is updated and expanded.

+## Analyses

+This folder contains scripts and models used for comparisons between asexual and sexual species.

+- auto_permutation_test.R : script used to compare asexual and sexual species in the automated dataset.
+In this script, we use a permutation approach with a generalized linear mixed model.
+- manual_permutation_test.R : same script adapted for pairs in the smaller manual dataset.
+- permut_causality_enhanced.R : based on the same principle, but for comparison between sexual species with an asexual sister species versus (manual dataset) other sexuals (automated dataset).
+- sample_data : contains the 2 datasets presented in the associated publication; the auto dataset (auto_data.csv) was gathered using the UCD web scraper, while the manual dataset (manual_data_ref.csv) contains the species that for which data was found manually in the literature.
+There is a third file containing the number of citations per species recorded on the UCD, this information was also obtained with the web scraper.

+## Instructions

+To run the statistical analysis on data from the publication:
+1. Open one of the script ontained in the folder `analyses`.
+2. Change the variable `test_var` to the variable you are interested in.
+3. Choose the desired of simulations by changing `nboot`.
+3. Run the code, either in a development environment such as Rstudio, or by typing `Rscript <name of script>` on the command line.

+To run the web scraper and regenerate data:
+1. Get written authorization from the NHM to exploit the UCD database
+2. Select the taxa you are interested in by changing the lists of names directly in `main_script.py`.
+3. Run the code by typing `python2 main_script.py`.
+The program should generate the files described in the Universal Chalcidoidea Database Web Scraper section of this README.
+4. In case you want to input the data generated this way into the scripts provided, you will need to get the different files into a single table by concatenating columns together.
+The headers might need to be reformatted.

 ## Acknowledgments